JanssenProject/jans/docs/cedarling/README.md

 TBAC helps developers implement security based on JWTs from trusted issuers like identity providers, hardware platforms, and federations.

-The Cedarling `authorize_multi_issuer` interface allows the developer to pass not one token, but several tokens--even if they are signed by different issuers.
+The Cedarling `authorize_multi_issuer` interface allows the developer to pass one or more tokens, even if they are signed by different issuers.
 This enables the developer to assert not only the human identity, for example an `id_token`, but other tokens like access tokens or transaction tokens, or whatever new kind of tokens may next evolve.
 The Cedarling answers this question: *"Given this bundle of tokens, is this action on this resource allowed in this context?"*
 Or you could say more simply, *"Does this bundle of tokens authorize this capability?"*

 ## Cedarling and Zero Trust

-Zero Trust is a modern security model that assumes no implicit trust—every request must be explicitly authorized based on policies, identity, and context.
+Zero Trust is a modern security model that assumes no implicit trust-every request must be explicitly authorized based on policies, identity, and context.
 The Cedarling enables end-to-end Zero Trust enforcement by embedding fine-grained authorization across the entire security stack, from client devices to backend services and databases.